lxingern/lxingern/README.md

 # Hello.

 Xing Ern here.
-I just completed the 9-week Web Development Bootcamp by Le Wagon.
-Check out the apps that my team developed: 1) [A Taste of Home](https://github.com/f-Xiaoxi/a-taste-of-home); and 2) [Take Trails](https://github.com/barbayjuliette/take_trails).
+I'm currently trying to transition into a career in software development - I completed the 9-week Web Development Bootcamp by Le Wagon in Dec 2022 and the 8-week Graduate Software Developer Program by Wiley Edge in Jun 2023.
+Check out the apps that I/my team developed in the pinned repos below.
 They're by no means perfect, but I'm still quite proud of them.

-I'm currently looking for a job in software development.
-In the meantime, I will be learning as much as I can!
-Currently, I'm focusing on React.js and some computer science fundamentals.
+While continuing to look for a job in software development, I will be learning as much as I can!
+Currently, I'm focusing on Linux and some DevOps stuff.
 You might see some of my mini projects on here.

 Reach me at lxingern@gmail.com if you want to connect.